that1matt/directus/docs/reference/files.md

 Who updated the file last.
 Many-to-one to [users](/reference/system/users).

 `version` **integer**\
-When the file is replaced using `Replace File` a new version number is created.
+When the existing file is replaced the version value is updated.

 `filesize` **number**\
 Size of the file in bytes.